Development¶

 take a moment to read the official documentation

-about poetry to know some basics.
+about uv to know some basics.

 If you are using docker then prepend docker compose run --rm web